numel007/recipes/Dough/Herbed Croutons.md

 ## Method

 1. Combine all ingredients.
-1. Spread evenly on lined pan, do not overlap.
+1. Spread evenly on parchment paper lined pan, do not overlap.
+Do not use foil.
 1. Bake at `350F` for 15 mins.
 1. Flip croutons and bake until golden brown.
 1. Loosen from pan, then allow too cool completely.